siddhartha77/MacWolfSDL/README.md

 ## Running

-The Mac binary `Wolfenstein 3D` and the `Levels/` subdirectory need to be taken from the original game install and placed in the same folder as the MacWolfSDL executable.
+The Mac binary `Wolfenstein 3D` and the `Levels/` subdirectory need to be provided from the original game install.
 All the necessary files can be downloaded at: https://archive.org/details/macintosh-wolfenstein-3d-macbinary

-Alternatively the files can be placed in a platform-specific config folder:
+On Windows and Linux, the resources should be placed in the same folder as the MacWolfSDL executable.
+On macOS they will need to be moved inside the bundle's `Contents/Resources` folder (this can be accessed with `Show Package Contents` in the application's context menu).
+Alternatively, the resources can be placed in the game's platform-specific data/configuration folder:

 - Windows: `C:\Users\<USER>\AppData\Roaming\macwolfsdl\`
 - macOS: `/Users/<USER>/Library/Application Support/macwolfsdl/`